conuko/tasks-and-goals-backend/README.md

 2. Npm installed on your machine
 3. Docker installed on your machine

-## Get started
+## Getting started

-1. Install dependencies
-   `npm install`
+1. `npm install` to install the dependencies
-2. Launch the PostgreSQL database server
+2. `db:up` to launch the PostgreSQL database server
-   `db:up`
 3. Connect your database: create a .env file with the following content and make sure to change the database credentials to the ones you specified in the Docker Compose file

 `DATABASE_URL=postgresql://johndoe:randompassword@localhost:5432/mydb?schema=public`